hlashbrooke/Instant-Featured-Image/README.md

 Instant Featured Image
 ======================

-A WordPress plugin that automatically sets an image as a featured image at the same time as it is inserted into the post content.
+A WordPress plugin that automatically sets an image as the featured image at the same time as it is inserted into the post content.

 ## What does this plugin do?